durgapatro15/PoliceConnect/README.md

 ## 📝 Project Description

-The **Police Grievance Management Portal** is a full-stack Spring Boot web application built to digitize and streamline the process of filing and resolving civic complaints.
+The **PoliceConnect a Police Grievance Management Portal** is a full-stack Spring Boot web application built to digitize and streamline the process of filing and resolving civic complaints.

 ✔️ Citizens can register, log in, and submit complaints with images and location data.
 ✔️ Police officers can view and update their assigned cases.